pouchdb/pouchdb/TESTING.md

     PERF=1 ADAPTER=websql npm test

+You can also override the default number of iterations:

+    PERF=1 ITERATIONS=10 npm t

 ### Performance tests in the browser

 When you run `npm run dev`, performance tests are available at: